The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 Yes, it is possible to get pregnant after a vasectomy, even if 3 months have passed.

-That’s why it’s key to use protection directly after a vasectomy for around 4 months, just in case.
+That’s why it’s key to use protection directly after a vasectomy for around 4 months (just in case) or until you get the all-clear from the doctor.

 Or, if you want to see if you can have sex without protection, do a sperm test to see whether there’s any sperm in your partner’s semen (with their consent, of course!).